brantburnett/Snappier/README.md

     public static void Main()
     {
         // This option assumes that you are managing buffers yourself in an efficient way.
-        // In this example, we're just heap allocated byte arrays, however in most cases
+        // In this example, we're using heap allocated byte arrays, however in most cases
-        // you would get getting these buffers from a buffer pool.
+        // you would get these buffers from a buffer pool like ArrayPool<byte> or MemoryPool<byte>.

         // Compression
         byte[] buffer = new byte[Snappy.GetMaxCompressedLength(Data)];
         int compressedLength = Snappy.Compress(Data, buffer);
         Span<byte> compressed = buffer.AsSpan(0, compressedLength);

+        // Decompression
-        // Decompression Option 3: Decompress to a buffer you already own byte[] outputBuffer = new byte[Snappy.GetUncompressedLength(compressed)];
+        byte[] outputBuffer = new byte[Snappy.GetUncompressedLength(compressed)];
         int decompressedLength = Snappy.Decompress(compressed, outputBuffer);